code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-18-spring-kafka-avro-bijection-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Twitter Bijection](https://github.com/twitter/bijection) is an invertible function library that converts back and forth between two types.
+[Twitter Bijection](https://github.com/twitter/bijection){:target="_blank"} is an invertible function library that converts back and forth between two types.
 It supports a number of types including Apache Avro.
-In the following tutorial we will configure, build and run an example in which we will send/receive an Avro message to/from Apache Kafka using Bijection, Apache Avro, Spring Kafka, Spring Boot and Maven.
+In the following tutorial, we will configure, build and run an example in which we will send/receive an Avro message to/from Apache Kafka using Bijection, Apache Avro, Spring Kafka, Spring Boot and Maven.

-# General Project Setup

 If you want to learn more about Spring Kafka - head on over to the [Spring Kafka tutorials page]({{ site.url }}/spring-kafka/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Twitter Bijection 0.9